Highlights of Fall and spring Semester

 - Co-curricular student activities sponsored by the University will follow social distancing guidelines.
 The guidelines will be established and enforced for non-instructional student facilities (i.e. Student Memorial Center [SMC] and the Francine G. McNairy Library and Learning Forum, etc.).

-- Resources and guidelines will be provided for students to use spaces on campus that follow CDC guidelines, and will be in accordance with the phases of opening directives from the Commonwealth (red, yellow, green).
+- Resources and guidelines will be provided for students to use spaces on campus that follow CDC guidelines and directives from the Commonwealth.
 Facilities like SMC and the library will be operating at lower capacities to comply with state and local health guidelines.

 We are using health and safety guidelines from the Pennsylvania Department of Education (PDE), the Pennsylvania State System of Higher Education (PASSHE), the Centers for Disease Control (CDC) and Pennsylvania’s Department of Health (PA DOH).